Analytics-Based Performance Management

 This is my standard PM presentation.
-The presentation description (abstract) begins with this sentence: “A recent survey by the consulting firm Accenture reported that most companies are far from where they want and need to be when it comes to implementing analytics and are still relying on gut feeling, rather than hard data, when making decisions.”
-The presentation includes how analytics should be imbedded in strategy maps, the balanced scorecard, dashboards, activity based costing, customer profitability and value management, performance based budgeting, business intelligence and analytics – and all these components seamlessly integrated.
+The presentation description (abstract) begins with this sentence: "A recent survey by the consulting firm, Accenture, reported that most companies are far from where they want and need to be when it comes to implementing analytics, and are still relying on gut feeling, rather than hard data, when making decisions."
+The presentation includes how analytics should be embedded in strategy maps, the balanced scorecard, dashboards, activity based costing, customer profitability and value management, driver-based budgeting, business intelligence and analytics – and all these components seamlessly integrated.

 Exclusive for public sector and government.
-Similar presentation description as #1 above, except also includes these words: “Public sector organizations at all levels and of all types are facing intense pressure to do more with less.
+Similar presentation description as above, but also includes these words: "Public sector organizations at all levels and of all types are facing intense pressure to do more with less.
 Federal, national, provincial, state, county, municipal, and local governments in almost all the countries in the world are feeling some sort of fiscal squeeze.
-Pressures on governments around the world are forcing them to adopt ‘performance management’ – a focus on accountability for outputs and outcomes rather cries for higher inputs (i.e., more budget funding and employees).”
+Pressures on governments around the world are forcing them to adopt ‘performance management’ – a focus on accountability for outputs and outcomes, rather than cries for higher inputs (i.e., more budget funding and employees)."

 Business Analytics for Decision Making – Making It Work

 This is my exclusive analytics presentation.
 With analytics, organizations gain insights for better and more timely decision making.
 Business intelligence (BI) reporting consumes stored data that first must be cleansed and integrated from disparate source systems and is then transformed into information.
 Analytics produces new information.
 Enterprise performance management (EPM) then leverages and deploys the information.
 EPM requires BI as a foundation.
 Predictive analytics are important because organizations are shifting from managing by control and reacting to after-the-fact data toward managing with anticipatory planning so they can be proactive and make adjustments before problems arise.